-As discussed in Section 2.4.12.b, the BDO will require all eligible applicants to submit résumés of key personnel to include chief technology officer, lead engineer, chief financial officer, etc. The BDO will also require submission of current and past broadband deployment activities within the state of Texas, as well as all activities outside of Texas.
+As discussed in Section 2.4.12.b, the BDO will require all eligible applicants to submit résumés of key personnel to include chief technology officer, lead engineer, chief financial officer, etc. The BDO will also require submission of activities outside of Texas.